mckellwoodland/gan_anom_detect/README.md

-# Generative Modeling for Interpretable Failure Detection in Liver CT Segmentation and Scalable Data Curation of Chest Radiographs - Official Repository
+# Generative Modeling for Interpretable Anomaly Detection in Medical Imaging: Applications in Failure Detection and Data Curation - Official Repository

 <p><img src="https://github.com/mckellwoodland/gan_anom_detect/blob/main/github_figures/graphical_abstract.png"</p>

-**Generative Modeling for Interpretable Failure Detection in Liver CT Segmentation and Scalable Data Curation of Chest Radiographs**
+**Generative Modeling for Interpretable Anomaly Detection in Medical Imaging: Applications in Failure Detection and Data Curation**

-M. Woodland, M. Al Taie, C. O'Connor, O. Lebimoyo, J.P.
+M.E.
+Woodland, M. Altaie, C.S.
+O'Connor, A.H.
+Castelo, O.C.
+Lebimoyo, A.C.
+Gupta, J.P.
 Yung, P.E.
 Kinahan, C.D.
-Fuller, B.C.
+Fuller, E.J.
+Koay, B.C.
 Odisio, A.B.
 Patel, & K.K.
 Brock

 **Abstract**
-> **Purpose:**
-> *To leverage generative modeling-based anomaly detection in two radiological applications, namely, providing interpretability for model failure prediction and enabling scalable data curation for large repositories.*
+> *This work aims to leverage generative modeling-based anomaly detection to enhance interpretability in AI failure detection systems and to aid data curation for large repositories.*
->
-> **Materials and Methods:**
-> *This retrospective study utilized 3,306 CT scans for failure prediction, divided patient-wise into training, baseline test, and anomaly (attributes that cause liver segmentation failures—e.g., needles, ascites) test datasets.
+> *For failure detection interpretability, this retrospective study utilized 3339 CT scans (525 patients), divided patient-wise into training, baseline test, and anomaly (having failure-causing attributes—e.g., needles, ascites) test datasets.*
-> For data curation, 112,120 ChestX-ray14 radiographs were used for training, and 2,307 radiographs from The Medical Imaging and Data Resource Center for testing, categorized as baseline or anomalous based on attribute alignment with ChestX-ray14.
+> *For data curation, 112,120 ChestX-ray14 radiographs were used for training and 2036 radiographs from the Medical Imaging and Data Resource Center for testing, categorized as baseline or anomalous based on attribute alignment with ChestX-ray14.*
-> StyleGAN2 networks modeled the training distributions.
-Test images were reconstructed with backpropagation and scored using mean squared error (MSE) and Wasserstein distance (WD).
+> *StyleGAN2 networks modeled the training distributions.*
+> *Test images were reconstructed with backpropagation and scored using mean squared error (MSE) and Wasserstein distance (WD).*
-> Scores should be large for anomalous images since StyleGAN2 cannot model unseen attributes.
+> *Scores should be high for anomalous images, as StyleGAN2 cannot model unseen attributes.*
-> Area under the receiver operating characteristic curve (AUROC) assessed anomaly detection, i.e., differentiating the baseline and anomaly datasets.
+> *Area under the receiver operating characteristic curve (AUROC) evaluated anomaly detection, i.e., baseline and anomaly dataset differentiation.*
-> The proportion of highest-scoring patches containing needles or ascites assessed anomaly localization (interpretability).
+> *The proportion of highest-scoring patches containing needles or ascites assessed anomaly localization.*
-> Permutation tests determined statistical significance.
+> *Permutation tests determined statistical significance.*
-> The code and ChestX-ray14 weights are available at .*
+> *Code and ChestX-ray14 weights are available at https://github.com/mckellwoodland/gan_anom_detect.*
->
-> **Results:**
-> *StyleGAN2 did not reconstruct anomalous attributes (e.g., needles, ascites), enabling the unsupervised detection of attributes that cause model failure or deviate from ChestX-ray14—mean (± standard deviation) AUROCs of 0.82 (±0.16) and 0.82 (±0.11), respectively.
+>  *StyleGAN2 did not reconstruct anomalous attributes (e.g., needles, ascites), enabling the unsupervised detection of these attributes: mean (± standard deviation) AUROCs were 0.86 (±0.13) for failure detection and 0.82 (±0.11) for data curation.*
-> 71% (±3%) of the needles and ascites were localized.
-WD outperformed MSE on CT (p<.001), while MSE outperformed WD on radiography (p<.001).*
+> *81% (±13%) of the needles and ascites were localized.*
+> *WD outperformed MSE on CT (p < .001 ), while MSE outperformed WD on radiography (p < .001 ).*
->
-> **Conclusion:**
-> *Generative models detected anomalous image attributes, demonstrating promise for model failure detection interpretability and large repository data curation.*
+> *Generative models detected anomalous image attributes, demonstrating promise for model failure detection interpretability and large-scale data curation.*

-This work has been submitted to a journal for possible publication.
+This work will be published in *Bioengineering*.
 It is an expansion of the extended abstract titled *StyleGAN2-based Out-of-Distribution Detection for Medical Imaging*<sup>1</sup>, accepted to the *Medical Imaging Meets NeurIPS* workshop at NeurIPS 2022 ([abstract](https://www.cse.cuhk.edu.hk/~qdou/public/medneurips2022/125.pdf), [preprint](https://arxiv.org/abs/2307.10193)).
 It was extended with the anomaly localization evaluation, the data curation application, and the generative modeling evaluation.